 Some of you might be confused because iPhones and USB drives couldn’t really work together for far too many years.
 You could get around the limitation, but it took effort and money.
 That all changed with iOS 13/iPadOS 13.

-Plug the Lightning to USB 3 Camera Adapter ($39) into your device, then plug the USB drive into the USB-A port.
+Plug the (poorly named) Lightning to USB 3 Camera Adapter ($39) into your device, then plug the USB drive into the USB-A port.
 It’s not rocket science.

 Many drives take more power than your iPhone or iPad alone can provide, but Apple’s adapter also includes a Lighting port.
-Plug a charging cable into it, and it’ll provide all the power the drive needs.
+Plug a charging cable into it, and it’ll provide power to the drive.
 As a bonus, it’ll also charge your handset or tablet.

 I’ve tested Apple’s Lightning/USB adapter with plenty of drives.
 I tested a bunch is thumbdrives from different companies and a range of capacities.
 And I tried the adapter with a Samsung T7 solid state drive.
 It worked perfectly with all of them.